Small Business Insurance

 Your business may need to secure E&S insurance in the following instances:

 • You work in a new or emerging industry.
-For example, cannabis businesses often have a hard time buying insurance from standard carriers as the industry is new and unregulated.
+For example, businesses in the cannabis, cryptocurrency, or drone operation industries often have a hard time buying insurance from standard carriers as the industry is new and traditional risk models do not yet exist.

-• You face a risk of natural disasters.
-Floods, earthquakes, and fires are more likely in some states, which can make it harder to secure coverage.
-For example, businesses in California may need to find a non-admitted carrier for property insurance because insurers are increasingly concerned about losses from forest fires.
+• You face risks of natural disasters.
+Floods, earthquakes, and wildfires are more likely in some states, which can make it harder to secure coverage from admitted carriers.
+For example, businesses in California may need to find a non-admitted carrier for commercial property coverage because insurers are increasingly concerned about losses from forest fires.
 Coastal businesses in Florida and elsewhere may need to turn to surplus lines for wind and hail coverage because of costly damages from storms.

 • Your business's event has unique risks.
-If your business holds a special event with high risks or unique risks, you may also need surplus lines insurance.
+If your business holds a special event with unique liability exposures, you may also need surplus lines insurance.
 That might include golf carts, fireworks displays, bungee jumping, or obstacle courses.

 • Your business is new.
 Startups and businesses with less than three years of experience may be difficult to insure, as their short track record is considered high risk.